hubtype/botonic/packages/botonic-plugin-text-classification/README.md

 Botonic Plugin Text Classification uses the trained models defined by the user to classify the input text.

-After detecting the text locale, and using the corresponding model to predict the class, extra information about the user's intent is added to the input message.
+After detecting the text locale, and using the corresponding model to predict the class, extra information about the user's intent is added to the input object.

+## Setup

-## Install the plugin
+### Install the plugin

 From your project, install the plugin by using the following command: